-While other passengers on the 1-hour boat trip we took up and down the Douro River were sipping an LBV (Late Bottled Vintage) port, Ana poured us her own family’s vinho generoso to try.
+While other passengers on the 1-hour boat trip we took up and down the Douro River were sipping an LBV (Late Bottled Vintage) port, which is usually very nice, by the way, Ana poured us her own family’s vinho generoso to try.
 Tawny in colour and cloudy from centuries-old sediment, it tastes sublime.
 The sediment itself is worth a fortune and is highly sought after by those who want to start their own vat of vinho generoso.

 We rounded off the one day Douro tour with another version of this unique wine at Quinta de Tourais.
 Watching owner and wine-maker, Fernando Coelho, siphon it from his barrel and present it to us was almost as much fun as drinking it.
 Not as old as the Ana’s, Fernando’s vinho generoso wasn’t cloudy, although still amber in colour, but very easy to drink.

 Quinta de Tourais

 Ana selects wineries for her Douro Valley tours with care.
 Quinta de Tourais is small, quirky and, like Fernando, full of character.
 His T-shirt sported an intriguing image of a bull with a fist for a face.
 “It’s to give a face to a bull that never existed,” he explained.
 It’s a pun on the name of the estate; Tourais sounds rather like touro, the Portuguese word for bull.